 Increase PHP and NGINX upload limits for WordPress

 PHP has a 2mb upload limit.
-This is often not enough for some things you want to do with WordPress and may inhibit plugin installation.
-To change this, you'll need to make configuration updates to both PHP and NGINX.
+This is often insufficient for some things you want to do with WordPress and may inhibit plugin installation.
+To change this, you must make configuration updates to both PHP and NGINX.

 This is often a standard task for WordPress sites.
-However, these instructions also apply for any PHP app where you might need to modify file upload limits.
+However, these instructions also apply to any PHP app where you might need to modify file upload limits.

 PHP configurations